mobxjs/mobx-utils/README.md

 ## whenAsync

+_deprecated_ whenAsync is deprecated, use mobx.when without effect instead.

 Like normal `when`, except that this `when` will return a promise that resolves when the expression becomes truthy

 **Parameters**